Plot your course to career success.

-The core issue is that there's a lot of communities for non-professional level careers, but not a lot of those organizations are willing to mentor, or to give advice in order to help you advance!
-And the alternative options to the non-professional level careers aren't promoted widely because they are alternative for a reason, right?
+The core issue is that there are a lot of communities for non-professional level careers, but not a lot of those organizations are willing to mentor, or give advice in order to help you advance!
+And the alternative options to the non-professional level careers aren't promoted widely because they are alternatives for a reason, right?

 So the solution starts with being aware that there are other paths available to you besides the generic options, you're just going to have to dig a little bit deeper to find them.

 There are 6 steps that you can follow to take control of your career path journey...

 #1: Determine what you could be good at.
 I suggest focusing on writing, marketing, engaging with people, numbers, or computers.
 What is it out of those things that you feel most drawn to?